 Further along, a row of houses greeted us with whitewashed facades and traditional Teochew gateways featuring emerald green, porcelain roof ornamentations.
 The terrace houses at 39 and 43 were built for Goh Kee Hoon, designed in 1905 by Wan Mohamad Kassim, who was leading the architectural department at G.A.
 Fernandez & Company.
 Fun fact: when no. 41 was undergoing restoration works, the antique pintu pagar was salvaged from another property on Smith Street.

 The neighbouring No. 45 caught our eyes with the widest frontage and a swallow tail roof ridge – something you’d hardly see nowadays unless you’re on a temple visit.
-This house was originally designed in 1903 for Messrs Seah by Wee Teck Moh, a renowned architect best known for his part in shaping the classic Sino-baroque shophouse look that we all know and love to Instagram (he’s said to have designed hundreds!).
+This house was originally designed in 1903 for Messrs Seah by Wee Teck Moh, a renowned architect best known for his part in shaping the classic Sino-baroque shophouse look that we all know and love on Instagram (he’s said to have designed hundreds!).

 Cross-cultural design influences